theislab/scCODA/docs/source/models.rst

 If the value is 0, the effect is not found to be statistically credible, otherwise it is.
 The sign of the effect indicates a decrease or increase in abundance (relative to the reference cell type).
 However, the numerical value of these effects should not be used for analysis, as it depends on multiple things.
+Please refer to the tutorials for more information on how to evaluate scCODA's results.